auteur articles madame patch

 During the luteal phase, many women experience:

-A feeling of heaviness in the lower abdomen ,
+A heavy feeling in the lower abdomen,

-Mild bloating or cramps,
+Bloating or mild cramps,

-Sometimes even fatigue or slowed digestion .
+Sometimes even fatigue or slowed digestion.

 These signals are normal: they indicate that the body is producing progesterone, the hormone of calm and preparation.